tdorssers/TeslaPy/README.md

 retry = teslapy.Retry(total=2, status_forcelist=(500, 502, 503, 504))
 with teslapy.Tesla('elon@tesla.com', retry=retry) as tesla:
     vehicles = tesla.vehicle_list()
+	print(vehicles[0])
+vehicles[0].command('FLASH_LIGHTS')  # Raises exception
 ```

+The line after the context manager will raise an exception when using TeslaPy 2.5.0+ because it explicitly closes the [requests](https://pypi.org/project/requests/) connection handler when the context manager exits.
+Earlier versions would not raise an exception and retries would not work.

 Take a look at [cli.py](https://github.com/tdorssers/TeslaPy/blob/master/cli.py), [menu.py](https://github.com/tdorssers/TeslaPy/blob/master/menu.py) or [gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) for more code examples.